undergrad-partner-school

 Admissions

-If you know as much as possible about the school's criteria for admission, you can make a better judgment about your eligibility and boost your chances of getting accepted.
-Learn some essential information about admission at University of Minnesota, Twin Cities Campus.
+Knowing as much as possible about the school's criteria for admission maximizes your chances of getting admitted.
+Here are the most important facts you should know about admission policy and requirements at University of Minnesota, Twin Cities Campus.

-According to the most recent data, this institution uses standardized test scores for admission and it admitted 28,485 in 2023.
-University of Minnesota, Twin Cities Campus has an official test-optional admission policy but takes into consideration standardized test scores for the applicants who choose to submit them.
+According to the most recent data, this institution uses standardized test scores for admission and it admitted 30,645 in 2024.
+University of Minnesota, Twin Cities Campus has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the applicant.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The SAT Critical Reading average score was 676 for the enrolled first-year students, while the average SAT Math score was 702.
+The new students had an average SAT Critical Reading score of 676 and an average SAT Math score of 702.

 Average Test Scores